Skip to content

 Eligibility Criteria for a Free Tablet

-To qualify for a free tablet through federal programs, meet any of the following requirements;
+To qualify for a free tablet through federal programs, you must meet at least one of the requirements listed below.

 1. Income-Based Eligibility

-Your household’s annual income determines eligibility for a government tablet.
-So you must have income at or below 135% to 200% of federal poverty guidelines.
-To calculate if your household income qualifies:
+Your household’s annual income is the primary factor in determining eligibility for a government tablet.
+Generally, your income must be at or below 135% to 200% of the Federal Poverty Guidelines.

 Who Qualifies Based on Income?